 The Literature Review Serves a Specific Function

-A poorly executed literature review can destroy a research thesis in four easy steps:
+A poorly executed scientific literature review can destroy a research thesis in four easy steps:

 - If you can’t demonstrate that you have done the background work, you have no credibility as a researcher to recommend future research.